JIongbaiLiu/Senior_Design/lab1/README.md

 ## How to run:

+**Python code**

-Open python folder (Pycharm preferred)
+> Open python folder (Pycharm preferred)

-Plug in arduino to USB port.
+> Plug in arduino to USB port.
 Get its port name (Arduino -> Tools -> Port)

-Set the Twilio Account SID & auth token in your environment variables.
+> Set the Twilio Account SID & auth token in your environment variables.
 Name them ACCOUNT_SID and AUTH_TOKEN

-Set the Account SID & auth token as your Environment Variables in your Pycharm Configuration
+> Set the Account SID & auth token as your Environment Variables in your Pycharm Configuration

+**Arduino**
+> Open [temp_sensor.ino](https://github.com/JIongbaiLiu/Senior_Design/tree/master/lab1/temp_sensor) in Arduino's code editor

+> Make sure the port and board is correct (Tools)

+> Verify and Upload

 ### Todos
 * Hook up buttons to methods